The Windsor Boys' School

 The Windsor Boys' School is a comprehensive all-boys upper school and sixth form located on Maidenhead Road in Windsor, Berkshire, England, within the Royal Borough of Windsor and Maidenhead Local Authority.
 The school specialises in the arts.

 History

-Previously known as Windsor Grammar School, the school celebrated its 100th anniversary on 22 September 2008.
+The school was previously known as both Windsor County Boys’ School and later Windsor Grammar School.
+The school was established in 1908, and school celebrated its 100th anniversary on 22 September 2008.
+In 1921, it introduced a house system, with each house named after LCJ Burnett, JR Lambdin, JA Ottrey and LF Woodland, boys who each attended the school and died during World War I. By 1922, the school age had increased to 18 for more academically able boys, and in 1923, the first set of University scholarships were achieved by the school.
 It moved to the current site in 1939 officially opened by Alexander Cambridge, 1st Earl of Athlone on 18 January 1939.

 It welcomed its first non-selective pupils in 1977, completing its transition from a grammar school into a comprehensive school.
+In 2022, it became a specialist Arts College and had become considered a "national leader in the provision of vocational education".
+The number of boys who attended the school who later went onto study at University after leaving the school reached one hundred per year, and the number of boys attaining 5 A* – C grades at GCSE rose to over 90%.
 On 1 March 2015 the school, together with Windsor Girls' School, became an academy within the Windsor Learning Partnership multi-academy trust.

 Houses

 All students in the school are affiliated to one of the eight houses: